How to Reflect Your Style with the Latest Looks, Finishes and Features

 Go full circle

 The oval is out.
 Toronto-based designer Shirley Meisels says, “Round mirrors are replacing the traditional [shapes] we’re used to seeing in a bathroom, adding a dynamic, unexpected graphic focal point.
 Instead, pair them with hanging pendant lights or wall sconces on either side, taking the opportunity to mix the blacks and golds that are so hot for 2016.”
 Reminiscent of a ship’s porthole, the round shape makes a subtle nod to nautical style—or a not so subtle nod, if it’s secured to the wall with a knotted rope that looks like it’s seen some seawater in its day.
 Round mirrors are also great for minimalist bathrooms where “zen” is the theme.
 Domino recently named the Solace bamboo mirror one of its favorites in a roundup of round.
 (Solace comes with or without a shelf.)
-We make a round copper mirror, too: the Tuscany Round Mirror.
+We make a round steel mirror, and a round aluminum mirror.

 Get into the woods